urschrei/ckmeans/README.md

 2. 110k normally-distributed f64 values with a mean of 3.0 and a standard deviation of 1.0: 38 ms

 ## Complexity
-$O(n^2k)$.
-Other approaches such as Hilferink's [`CalcNaturalBreaks`](https://www.geodms.nl/CalcNaturalBreaks) or k-means are faster, but do _not_ guarantee optimality.
-In practice, they require many rounds to approach an optimal result, so in practice they're the same speed or far slower (in the case of k-means, see Wang and Song (2011), Figure 4) for more than 7 classes while failing to guarantee optimality or reproducibility.
+$O(kn)$.
+Other approaches such as Hilferink's [`CalcNaturalBreaks`](https://www.geodms.nl/CalcNaturalBreaks) or k-means have comparable complexity, but do _not_ guarantee optimality.
+In practice, they require many rounds to approach an optimal result, so in practice they're slower.
+### Note
+Wang and Song (2011) state that the algorithm runs in $O(k^2n)$ in their introduction.
+However, they have since updated their dynamic programming algorithm (see August 2016 see note [here](https://github.com/cran/Ckmeans.1d.dp/blob/f7f2920fc9aabab184a2acff29e7965ce4f90173/src/Ckmeans.1d.dp.cpp#L91-L95)) which reduces the complexity to linear time.
+This approach has been used in the extant implementations listed above, and reproduced here.

 ## Possible Improvements
 ### Perf